-Our Bachelor of Science in International Hospitality and Tourism Management program is for those with a passion for crossing continents and cultures.
+The International Hospitality and Tourism Management Bachelor Degree program is for those with a passion for crossing continents and cultures.
 Seekers of this degree are adventurous individuals with a strong desire to interact with people from around the world.
 They want to understand the cultural and personal needs of travelers so that they can provide them with the most fulfilling experience.
 Talented professionals in international hospitality and tourism management are responsible for creating the positive memories tourists remember for a lifetime.

 Schiller International University’s students have the ability to transfer to any of its campuses worldwide without penalty.
 This unique opportunity for travel is an invaluable avenue for gaining personal contact with people from countries worldwide to enhance cultural awareness.
 In a field with emphasis on successful multi-cultural contact, this freedom to cross borders makes Schiller International University the ideal university of study for an Associate of Science degree in International Hospitality and Tourism Management.